mik9016/mik9016/README.md

 ###

 I'm Mikolaj.
-I'm a Frontend developer and tech enthusiast.
+I'm a Fullstack developer and tech enthusiast.

-Currently working on my fullstack skills.

 <hr>